Charity Chowder Cook-Off

 If your tummy is still rumbling after choosing your favorite chowder dinner may be in order!
 From a German Beer Garden to high-end Seafood, the restaurants are Olde Mistick Village, offer a bit of something for everyone.
 My personal favorite stop is Mango’s Wood-Fired Pizza Co.
 We know that when you think of pizza in Mystic your mind may think of another local restaurant.
 However, the wood-fired pizza at Mango’s has quickly become a highly recommended local favorite.

 As you are visiting the variety of vendors, know that you’re eating all that chowder for a cause!
 Proceeds from ticket sales will benefit “Always Home”.
 Founded in 1998 and formerly known as Mystic Area Shelter and Hospitality (MASH), their mission is to “help prevent parents and children avoid the lasting trauma of homelessness.”
 In 2018 alone, the organization came to the aid of 231 families at risk of homelessness.
 Through education, rental assistance, help with childcare options, and the Wheels to Work program, “Always Home” believes that the best way to help these families is to ensure that they have the means the ability to stay out of shelters and in their homes, always.
-For more information and ways you can help please visit their website.

 Food tickets are $1 each or 12 tickets for $10 and are available on the day of the event in Village shops.
 Visit the event website for more information.